 H.M.
 King Kamehameha IV

-In 1859, Kamehameha IV was very concerned about disease and the well being of his people that he solicited funds himself along with Queen Emma to build a grand hospital in Honolulu and named it in honor of his Queen Emma, still in existence today.
+In 1859, Kamehameha IV was very concerned about disease and the well being of his people that he solicited funds himself along with Queen Emma to build a grand hospital in Honolulu and is named it in honor of his Queen Emma, the hospital is still in existence today.

-King Kamehameha IV died on November 30, 1863, his brother, Prince Lot succeeded him and became King Kamehameha V.
+King Kamehameha IV died on November 30, 1863, his older brother, Prince Lot succeeded him and became King under the title of Kamehameha V.